-Devils Tongue by Mount Spickard in Chilliwacks overlooks the vast Silver Lake.
-At the same time, it ranks #10 in the Custer-Chilliwack Group after Mad Eagle Peak.
-Best of all, the route via Galene Lakes through the border boasts an idyllic traverse.
+Devils Tongue by Mount Spickard perches over Silver Lake in Chilliwacks.
+It ranks #10 in the Custer-Chilliwack Group after Mad Eagle Peak.
+Meanwhile, Silver Ridge via Galene Lakes boasts an idyllic traverse.

 See more trip photos here.